Wade Wilson (film character): Forming X-Force and teaming-up with Cable

 Wilson returns to life and forms a superhero team of his own called X-Force.
 They attempt to assault a convoy transferring Russell and several other Ice Box prisoners by parachuting from a plane, but the only survivors of the team end up being Wilson and Domino, a mutant whose powers pertain to luck.
 The two assault the convoy alone, finding Cable already on the scene.
 While Domino drives the truck and Cable fights Wilson, Russell releases fellow prisoner Juggernaut, who agrees to assist Russell in killing his abusive former headmaster.
 Before escaping, Juggernaut destroys the convoy and tears Wade in half, allowing the two of them to escape unhindered.

 Cable reluctantly agrees to work with a recovering Wilson and Domino in order to stop Russell's first murder.
 The team is initially overpowered by Juggernaut while Russell terrorizes his headmaster until Colossus, Negasonic Teenage Warhead, and her girlfriend Yukio arrive and helped to hold him off.
 Wilson attempts to talk Russell down, even putting on an inhibitor collar to negate his powers as a show of good faith.
 This ultimately fails, however, and Cable shoots the boy.
 Wilson jumps in front of the bullet and is fatally wounded, as his healing factor is negated by the collar.
-Feeling it was his time to go, he refuses to let anyone remove the collar, choosing to be reunited with Vanessa in the afterlife.
+Feeling it is his time to go, he refuses to let anyone remove the collar, choosing to be reunited with Vanessa in the afterlife.
 Russell is inspired by Wilson's sacrifice and chooses not to kill the headmaster, preventing the death of Cable's family in the future.
 Cable decides to use his final time-traveling charge to go back and hide Vanessa's Skee-Ball token inside Deadpool's uniform, in the spot where he would be shot.
-Wade still takes the bullet for Russell, but this time it is stopped by the Skee-Ball token and Wade survived.
-Despite this, Russell is still inspired by Wade's sacrifice and does not kill the headmaster.
-As the group leaves the scene, however, Wade's taxi-driver friend Dopinder arrives and runs over the fleeing headmaster, killing him anyway.
+Wilson still takes the bullet for Russell, but this time it is stopped by the token and Wilson survives.
+Despite this, Russell is still inspired by Wilson's sacrifice and does not kill the headmaster.
+As the group leaves the scene, the gloating headmaster mocks them until Wade's taxi-driver friend Dopinder runs him over with his car, killing him anyway.